Colorado Vital Records

 Are Colorado Vital Records Open to the Public?

-In compliance with the Colorado Revised Statutes, vital records such as marriage records, divorce records, birth records, death records, adoption records, as well as other records of life events are available to eligible persons with a direct relationship to the person named on the record.
+In compliance with the Colorado Vital Statistics Regulations, the Colorado Department of Public Health and Environment maintains vital records such as marriage records, divorce records, birth records, and death records.
+The Department is also responsible as the custodian for adoption records and other documents on a person’s life events.
+These documents are available to eligible persons with a direct relationship to the person named on the record.
+However, the requester must know certain details to obtain the vital record of interest.

-What Information Do I Need to Search for Colorado Vital Records Online?
+What Do I Need to Search for Colorado Vital Records Online?

-Requesters who wish to find a record must know the basic facts associated with the record such as:
+Generally, requesters who wish to obtain a record must know the basic facts associated with the record that custodians can use to search and retrieve the documents of interest.
+These details include:

-Publicly available vital records may be managed and disseminated by some third-party aggregate sites.
-These websites are generally not being limited by geographical record availability and may serve as an adequate starting point when researching specific or multiple records.
+Publicly available vital records are also managed and disseminated by some third-party aggregate sites.
+These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a record using the search engines on these sites, the requesting party will be required to provide:
+To find a record using the search engines on third party sites, the requesting party will be required to provide:

-- The name of someone involved provided it is not a juvenile.
+- The name of someone involved providing it is not a juvenile.

 Are Colorado Marriage Records Public Information?

-How Do I Find Marriage Records In Colorado?
+How Do I Obtain Marriage Records in Colorado?

 - The names of the parties involved